1926Santa Fe Railway, in cooperation with Baldwin Locomotive Works, designs Santa Fe’s first 4-8-4, as a coal burner.

 3751 travels to Sacramento to be on hot display at CSRM's 'Railfair 99' June 18-27.

-20003751 becomes the last steam locomotive to be serviced at the Redondo Junction Roundhouse before it was dismantled by Amtrak in August (sound familiar?).
-3751 is again stored outside in the elements, however Amtrak provides a huge tarp to cover the locomotive with during the winter.
-Yes, it does rain in southern California.
+20003751 becomes the last steam locomotive to be serviced at the Redondo Junction Roundhouse before it was dismantled by Amtrak in August.
+The locomotive is again stored outside in the elements, however, Amtrak provides a large tarp to cover the engine with during the winter.
+The locomotive's sole outing for this year was its appearance during the filming in the 2001 action movie "Pearl Harbor."
+During it's brief appearance in the movie, the locomotive was cold and moved via Amtrak locomotive's at Los Angeles Union Station.

 On October 4, 2000, steam locomotive No. 3751 was listed on the 'National Register of Historic Places' (NR Reference Number 00001178).